By Rocky Landsverk

 But he still wants a new autopilot!

-The patriotic paint job is obviously the first thing you notice about our cover plane, a 1961 Cessna 172B that was produced in late 1960 and was the first Cessna to be marketed as a Skyhawk.
+The patriotic paint job is obviously the first thing you notice about this featured plane, a 1961 Cessna 172B that was produced in late 1960 and was the first Cessna to be marketed as a Skyhawk.
 Al and his wife Frankie have owned this plane for about 10 years.
 Frankie, whom Al refers to as the wind beneath his wings, has named it Betsy Ross.

 In part because of this article, Al and Frankie, who will be going to Oshkosh in July for what Al said is the 36th time, will be flying Betsy Ross the 172 to AirVenture for the first time.
 Said Frankie, “Flying Betsy is easily a one-man job, so I’m not really a copilot, but I’m always ready to go flying if there’s room for me.
 It’s a perfect aircraft to take on small trips, like treating friends to a ‘$100 hamburger’ in the next county.”